elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 Links: http://pythonhosted.org/spyder/

-This is not an evironment I've used much, but some people really like it.
+This is not an environment I've used much, but some people really like it.
 This is an IDE designed for scientific computing, and will feel very similar to RStudio or Matlab.

 * Pros
 	* Free and comes as part of the anaconda installation